wbunthof/pico-micropython-pycharm-template/README.md

  ```

 10. Flash the code to the Pico
-    - Right-click on the root folder and press **Run 'Flash xxx'**
+    - Right-click on the root folder or the single file and press **Run 'Flash xxx'**
     - The console shows progression and completion or fails.
+    - **Note, when directly cloning this repo make sure that unnecessary files aren't flashed to the pico as it fills up precious space.**

 11. If you want to see the results such as ``print()`` in your console go to:
     - Tools &#8594; MicroPython &#8594; MicroPython REPL
-    - If nothing is showed press ctrl+D the soft restart the program
+    - If nothing is showed press ctrl+D the soft restart the program.
-    - **Note, flashing is only possible when MicroPython REPL is not active**
+    - **Note, flashing is only possible when MicroPython REPL is not active.**